by Niklas Göransson

 – For me … it was like, yeah – I know!

 – Absolutely.
 That goes both ways though, it also applies to performance studies.
-I have a lot of scholar friends who enjoy my perspective because I am familiar with both worlds.
+I have a lot of scholar friends who enjoy my perspective because of my familiarity with both worlds.
 I was recently invited to Oxford University to speak before some of the world’s foremost experts on Norse poetry.

 The reason being that Einar has one foot in each discipline.
 Not only has he studied the skaldic arts – he regularly performs them before large crowds, a boast few academics are likely to make.

-Stumbling blindly in the dark is not something Einar engages in.
-Before venturing into intuitiveness, he prefers to rest on a basis of knowledge.
+Stumbling blindly in the dark is not something Einar ever engages in; before venturing into intuitiveness, he prefers to rest on a basis of knowledge.